Ensō: Description

 Drawing ensō is a disciplined-creative practice of Japanese ink painting, sumi-e.
 The tools and mechanics of drawing the ensō are the same as those used in traditional Japanese calligraphy: One uses an ink brush to apply ink to washi (a thin Japanese paper).

 The circle may be open or closed.
-In the former case, the circle is incomplete, allowing for movement and development as well as the perfection of all things.
+In the former case, the circle is incomplete, allowing for movement and development and the perfection of all things.
 Zen practitioners relate the idea to wabi-sabi, the beauty of imperfection.
-When the circle is closed, it represents perfection, akin to Plato's perfect form, the reason why the circle was used for centuries in the construction of cosmological models (see Ptolemy).
+The space inside the circle may represent the state of the realization of emptiness (shunyata) or no-mind.

 Usually, a person draws the ensō in one fluid, expressive stroke.
 When drawn according to the sōsho (cursive) style of Japanese calligraphy, the brushstroke is especially swift.
 Once the ensō is drawn, one does not change it.
-It evidences the character of its creator and the context of its creation in a brief, continuous period of time.
+It evidences the character of its creator and the context of its creation in a brief, continuous period.
 Drawing ensō is a spiritual practice that one might perform as often as once per day.